How Long Should Deck Stain Dry Before Walking On It?

 Conclusion

 In conclusion, it is crucial to give your deck stain enough time to dry before walking on it to achieve the best results.
 Depending on the type of stain, weather conditions, and wood porosity, the drying time can vary.
-Generally, it is recommended to wait at least 24 to 48 hours before allowing foot traffic.
-Remember, dry to touch is not the same as cure time, so be patient and avoid heavy use of the deck until it has fully cured.
-By following these guidelines, you can ensure a beautiful, long-lasting finish for your deck.
+Generally, waiting 24–48 hours before light foot traffic and the full cure time before heavy use will protect your finish and ensure long-lasting results.